 Not all games are designed purely for entertainment purposes.
 On the contrary, there are interactive learning games that are designed to complement a student’s education and improve cognitive function.
 What are also known as brain training games, interactive learning games online are the mental equivalent of regular gym workouts.
 The brain isn’t exactly a muscle, but it can still be exercised in a similar fashion.

-Interactive learning games can improve cognitive functions such as problem-solving, visual discrimination, and working memory.
+Interactive Dentist Games can improve cognitive functions such as problem-solving, visual discrimination, and working memory.
 They can also be a means of assessing learning strengths that might apply to future goals.